swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Make `Span` a noncopyable type
 Making `Span` non-copyable was in the early vision of this type.
 However, we found that would make `Span` a poor match to model borrowing semantics.
 This realization led to the initial design for non-escapable declarations.

-##### A protocol in addition to `ContiguousStorage` for unsafe buffers
-This document proposes adding the `ContiguousStorage` protocol to the standard library's `Unsafe{Mutable,Raw}BufferPointer` types.
-On the surface this seems like whitewashing the unsafety of these types.
-The lifetime constraint only applies to the binding used to obtain a `Span`, and the initialization precondition can only be enforced by documentation.
-Nothing will prevent unsafe code from deinitializing a portion of the storage while a `Span` is alive.
-There is no safe bridge from `UnsafeBufferPointer` to `ContiguousStorage`.
-We considered having the unsafe buffer types conforming to a different version of `ContiguousStorage`, which would vend a `Span` through a closure-taking API.
-Unfortunately such a closure would be perfectly capable of capturing the `UnsafeBufferPointer` binding and be as unsafe as can be.
-For this reason, the `UnsafeBufferPointer` family will conform to `ContiguousStorage`, with safety being enforced in documentation.

 ##### Use a non-escapable index type
 Eventually we want a similar usage pattern for a `MutableSpan` (described [below](#MutableSpan)) as we are proposing for `Span`.
 If the index of a `MutableSpan` were to borrow the view, then it becomes impossible to implement a mutating subscript without also requiring an index to be consumed.
 This seems untenable.